-Helping schools protect children from abuse and neglect Advice and training for teachers and school staff
+Helping schools protect children from abuse and neglect Information, advice and training for teachers and school staff

 Schools play an essential role in protecting children from abuse.
 Staff have close, regular contact with children and young people.
 They're in a strong position to: